sa-tre/satre-specification/docs/source/standard.md

 :name: tab-end-user-high-performance-cluster-computing
 * - Statement
   - Guidance
-* - A TRE should provide access to high performance computing or other scaleable compute resource if required by users.
+* - A TRE should be able to provide access to high performance computing or other scaleable compute resource if required by users.
   - If a TRE supports users conducting computationally intensive research it should provide access to dynamically scaleable compute or the equivalent.
     For example this may be in the form of a batch scheduler on a HPC cluster, or a dynamically created compute nodes on a cloud platform.
     Users from different projects must not have access to the same compute nodes.